virtuosoft-dev/hestiacp-pluginable/README.md

 cat /var/log/hestia/pluginable.log
 ```

-Note: the pluginable.log file is self purging and purposely only displays the last 8000 lines.
-It is automatically created with open permissions for writing by both trusted root and admin users because Hestia sometimes executes privileged processes; DO NOT delete this file as it can break logging/debugging.
+Note: the pluginable.log file is automatically created with open permissions for writing by both trusted root and admin users because Hestia sometimes executes privileged processes; DO NOT delete this file as it can break logging/debugging.
 It is recommended you turn logging off for performance purposes.
 If you need to self-truncate the log simply use the command:

 ```
 truncate -s 0 /var/log/hestia/pluginable.log